 How Applying for Financial Aid Affects Your Credit Score

-Where applying for student loans might affect your credit score is in the number of applications you submit.
+Where applying for student loans might affect your credit score is in the number of applications you submit and for which types of loans.
 When you submit a loan application, your lender will request a credit inquiry from any of the three major credit bureaus — TransUnion, Equifax or Experian — and those remarks could affect your credit score.

 Keep in mind that some federal student loans don’t check your score, so you’re not affected there.
 That’s because your credit score isn’t factored into your eligibility when you fill out the Free Application for Federal Student Aid (FAFSA); it’s usually based on financial need.
-PLUS Loans, a type of federal student loan, will check your credit history, but your score won’t be affected.
+PLUS Loans, a type of federal student loan from the U.S. Department of Education, will check your credit history, but your score won’t be affected.

 If you apply for private student loans, your credit score could be affected, as lenders will look at your credit history and score to determine eligibility.
 However, that depends on the type of credit inquiry the lender conducts.